-Performance Rights Plan
+Performance Share Plan

 A Performance Share Plan (PSP) was adopted by the Board of Directors on 23 July 2012 and was approved by shareholders on 31 August 2012.
 Under the PSP, the Board may from time to time in its absolute discretion grant performance rights to eligible persons including executives and employees, in the form and subject to terms and conditions as the Board determines.
 Performance rights are, in effect, options to acquire unissued shares in the Company, the exercise of which is subject to certain performance milestones.
 Performance rights are granted under the PSP for no consideration and are granted for a period not exceeding 5 years.
+The fair value at grant date is measured using the 5 day weighted average share price.

-Details of performance rights issued as compensation to directors and key management personnel during the financial year are as follows:
+Details of performance rights issued as compensation to directors and key management personnel during the period ended 31 December 2012 are as follows: